The New York Knicks are among the worst teams in NBA at getting it right in the NBA draft.

 - 2 players are active front office members who both worked for the Spurs (Fields, Marks)

-The Knicks, who had the worst record in 2019, technically hold pick #31 to open round two, but in 2014 they traded this year’s pick along with Travis Outlaw to 76ers for Arnett Moultrie
+The Knicks, who had the worst record in 2019, technically hold pick #31 to open round two, but in 2014 they traded that pick along with Travis Outlaw to 76ers for Arnett Moultrie.
+Following another trade, the Nets drafted Nicolas Claxton #31.

 2018 – Mitchell Robinson

-Robinson had a ton of success for a terrible Knicks team in 2018-19.
+Robinson had a ton of success for a terrible Knicks team in 2018-19 as a rookie.
 After skipping college in 2018, Robinson fell to the second round, to pick 36 overall.
-He scored 7.3 ppg, grabed 6.4 rpg and most importantly blocked 2.4 shots per game.
+He scored 7.3 ppg, grabbed 6.4 rpg and most importantly blocked 2.4 shots per game.

 2017 – Demyean Dotson, Ognjen Jaramaz